Luoyu-Wang/ROCA/README.md

-# Receiver operating characteristic assistant (ROCA)
+# Receiver Operating Characteristic Assistant (ROCA)

 # Warning: The compressed installation package has 900m+, and please make sure the downloaded file is complete.
 It is recommended to download the installation package separately instead of the compressed package if the network is poor.